 Project SEARCH is an international initiative that supports partnerships among businesses (employers), local school districts, vocational rehabilitation (VR) agencies, and other entities that serve individuals with disabilities, including intellectual and developmental disabilities.
 Project SEARCH promotes the successful long-term employment of VR customers in jobs that are stable, meaningful, integrated, and competitively compensated.

-The program takes place in a business setting where total immersion in the workplace facilitates teaching and learning, and enables enrolled VR customers to develop marketable work skills and increase their employability.
-Each customer has the opportunity to participate in three internships to explore a variety of career paths.
+The program takes place in business settings where total immersion in the workplace facilitates teaching and learning.
+The program enables participating VR customers to develop marketable work skills and increase their employability.
+Each customer has the opportunity to participate in three internships in order to explore a variety of career paths.
 The customer works with a team that includes the customer's family and partnering agencies.
 The team helps the customer create an employment goal and supports the customer during the transition from school to work.

 16.2 Staff Qualifications and Training